redwood/redwood/README.md

 ### Getting Set Up

-1. Fork this repository on GitHub.
+1. Press the green "use this template" button at the top of this page.
+2. Follow the instructions to create a new copy of the Slate repository.
-2. Clone *your forked repository* (not our original one) to your hard drive with `git clone https://github.com/YOURUSERNAME/slate.git`
+3. Clone your repository (not our original one) to your hard drive with `git clone https://github.com/YOURUSERNAME/slate.git`
-3. `cd slate`
+4. `cd slate`
-4. Initialize and start Slate.
+5. Initialize and start Slate.
 You can either do this locally, or with Vagrant:

 ```shell
 # either run this to run locally